What?

 Examples

-Classic and simple aesthetics less influenced by fast changing trends.
-See e.g. the company Armoire Officielle (http://armoireofficielle.com).
+- Classic and simple aesthetics less influenced by fast changing trends.
+See e.g. the company Armoire Officielle.

-Working consciously with patina as an aesthetic value, that only increases over time.
-See for example full-grain leather and furniture.
+- Working consciously with patina as an aesthetic value, that only increases over time such as full-grain leather and furniture.
+Someone who works with this is Lovia Collection.

 Further Reading